TonyHill26/LevelUp/content/post/2021-03-08-oxford/index.md

 > "It is incredibly important to us to be part of this innovative and collaborative national programme,"" comments Dr Sian Tedaldi who heads up the Department of Physics’ award-winning outreach work.
 "Inspiring the next generation is one of our primary objectives and this programme is a great example of sustained, active engagement that could make a real difference to students’ lives.
 We are extremely grateful for the generous funding from an Oxford alumnus too.""

-> "Here at Durham University we are passionate about helping students succeed, regardless of their background or circumstances.
-We are delighted that Dr Tony Hill's gift will support us to do just that."

 Read the full [press release](https://www2.physics.ox.ac.uk/news/2021/03/08/tutoring-and-mentoring-for-local-y12-students) from Oxford University.